Psychopathography of Adolf Hitler: Abnormal brain lateralisation: Colin Martindale, Nancy Hasenfus, Dwight Hines (1976)

+Schizotypal personality disorder: Robert G. L. Waite (1977)

+Robert G. L. Waite, a psychohistorian at Williams College, worked towards an interdisciplinary exploration of Nazism from 1949, combining historiographical and psychoanalytic methods.
+In 1977, he published his study The Psychopathic God in which he took the view that Hitler's career can not be understood without considering his pathological personality.
+Waite assumed that Hitler had schizotypal personality disorder, a condition that at that time was contained in the definition of "borderline personality disorder".
+The term received its present meaning only at the end of the 1970s; until then, "borderline personality disorder" referred to a broader set of disorders in the border area of neurosis and schizophrenia, for which Gregory Zilboorg had also coined the term "ambulatory schizophrenia".
+As cues that Hitler had this condition, Waite specified Hitler's Oedipus complex, his infantile phantasy, his volatile inconsistency, and his alleged coprophilia and urolagnia.
+Waite's view partially corresponds with that of Vienna psychiatrist and Buchenwald survivor Ernest A. Rappaport, who already in 1975 had called Hitler an "ambulatory schizophrenic".

 Dangerous leader disorder: John D. Mayer (1993)

-The personality psychologist John D. Mayer (University of New Hampshire) published an essay in 1993 in which he suggested an independent psychiatric category for destructive personalities like Hitler: A dangerous leader disorder (DLD).
-Mayer identified three groups of symptomatic behavioral singularities: 1. indifference (becoming manifest for example in murder of opponents, family members or citizens, or in genocide); 2. intolerance (practicing press censorship, running a secret police or condoning torture); 3. self-aggrandizement (self-assessment as a "unifier" of a people, overestimation of own military power, identification with religion or nationalism or proclamation of a "grand plan").
-Mayer compared Hitler to Stalin and Saddam Hussein; the stated aim of this proposition of a psychiatric categorization was to provide the international community with a diagnostic instrument which would make it easier to recognize dangerous leader personalities in mutual consensus and to take action against them.
-(See also Toxic leader.)
+Personality psychologist John D. Mayer (University of New Hampshire) published an essay in 1993 in which he suggested an independent psychiatric category for destructive personalities like Hitler: A dangerous leader disorder (DLD).
+Mayer identified three groups of symptomatic behavioral singularities: 1. indifference (becoming manifest for example in murder of opponents, family members or citizens, or in genocide); 2. intolerance (practicing press censorship, running a secret police, or condoning torture); 3. self-aggrandisement (self-assessment as a "unifier" of a people, overestimation of own military power, identification with religion or nationalism, or proclamation of a "grand plan").
+Mayer compared Hitler to Stalin and Saddam Hussein; the stated aim of this proposition of a psychiatric categorisation was to provide the international community with a diagnostic instrument which would make it easier to recognise dangerous leader personalities in mutual consensus and to take action against them.

 Bipolar disorder: Jablow Hershman, Julian Lieb (1994)

-In 1994, the writer Jablow Hershman and the psychiatrist Julian Lieb published their joint book A Brotherhood of Tyrants.
+In 1994, writer Jablow Hershman and psychiatrist Julian Lieb published their joint book A Brotherhood of Tyrants.
 Based on known Hitler biographies, they developed the hypothesis that Hitler – just like Napoleon Bonaparte and Stalin – had bipolar disorder, which drove him to enter politics and become a dictator.